 🌍 🌎 🌏

 Wondering what to pack for long-term travel?
-This is the ONLY long-term travel packing list you’ll ever need!
-Comes with a free printable checklist!
+This is the ONLY long-term travel packing list you’ll ever need.
+Comes with a free printable travel checklist!

 This is the biggest compilation of safe journey quotes you’ll find on the internet.
 Perfect to use on your Instagram caption to inspire wanderlust or to wish someone safe travels on their next journey.
 It’s very true that travel is about taking risks, but calculated risks do not have to be unsafe.
 If you are […]

 Are you going to be in Oaxaca for Day of the Dead this year?
 This complete guide will help you experience Day of the Dead, Oaxaca like a local.
 Day of the Dead (or Dia de Los Muertos in Spanish) is a dearly held tradition of Mexicos Aztec, Toltec, and other Nahua people for thousands of […]

 The Complete Guide to Travelling & Backpacking Oaxaca One of the most naturally beautiful places in Mexico, travel to Oaxaca seems like it’s one of those hidden gems, still undiscovered by the masses.
 With dramatic mountains and epic coastlines, the beaches in Oaxaca are some of the best that Mexico has to offer!
 There are […]

 Japan is definitely a place where you don’t have to travel too far to be able to experience their country to the full.
 We had just over 2 weeks so our Japan Itinerary included travelling south of Tokyo all the way to Beppu.
 If you only have 1 week or less you could easily just […]